-The world should take North Korea’s nuclear bomb test threat literally, says diplomat
+The world should take our nuclear bomb test threat literally, says North Korean diplomat

 Last month, North Korean Minister of Foreign Affairs Ri Yong Ho had said that Pyongyang could test a hydrogen bomb in the Pacific Ocean.